 Exercise should be a part of your daily routine to remain healthy.
 However, do not exercise too late in the day to avoid excitability at bedtime.
 Also, you should avoid eating big meals near bedtime, especially if you suffer from heartburn.
 Finally, reduce alcohol and caffeine intake as they may disrupt sleep.

 Try to reduce stress by practicing yoga, meditation, or other relaxation techniques.
-Also, try a soothing bedtime routine that makes you sleepy such as reading a book, taking a bath, brushing your teeth, and putting on pajamas.
+Also, try a soothing bedtime routine that invokes sleepiness such as reading a book, taking a bath, brushing teeth, and putting on pajamas.

 Use Sleep Aids with Caution

 Remember, getting a good night’s sleep can help improve physical activity, support you in fighting cravings and making healthy food choices, and reduce insulin resistance.
-As you continue your journey, hopefully, these tips will help you accomplish your health and weight management goals.
+Hopefully, as you continue your journey, these tips will help you accomplish your health and weight management goals.